-Finally, we exploit the daily orderflow data in the Euro/Dollar market.
-Column (2) in Table 6 shows that the orderflow \overline{OF}t itself does not explain the intertemporal pattern of exchange rate changes around the announcement.
-However, the interaction term between weight changes and orderflow during the event window days, namely $\Delta \overline{w}i \times \overline{OF}t \times D_t$, produces a statistically significant positive coefficient in Panel B. Intuitively, orderflow in the Dollar/Euro market proxies for the intertemporal intensity of currency speculation in favor of the dollar.
-Over the event window, orderflow should pick up currency speculation related to MSCI Gobal Equity Index weight change.
-Interacted with the weight change, it proxies for 'speculation intensity' in each individual currency.
+the intertemporal pattern of exchange rate changes around the announcement.
+However, the interaction term between weight changes and orderflow during the event window days, namely $\Delta \bar{w}i \times \overline{OF}t \times D_t$, produces a statistically significant positive coefficient in panel B. Intuitively, orderflow in the U.S. dollar/ Euro market proxies for the intertemporal intensity of currency speculation in favor of the U.S. dollar.
+Over the event window, orderflow should pick up currency speculation related to the MSCI Global Equity Index weight change.
+Interacted with the weight change, it proxies for "speculation intensity" in each individual currency.
 The positive sign on the coefficient α_4 provides additional support in favor of a downward sloping demand for currencies.
-The coefficient α_2 captures the time average of the weight change impact and remains positive, significant and of similar magnitude as in Column (1).
+The coefficient α_2 captures the time average of the weight change impact and remains positive, significant, and of similar magnitude as in column 1.